EuResist: Purpose

 The goal of EuResist was to develop a clinical decision support system for determining the most effective antiretroviral therapy for people diagnosed with HIV, based on clinical and virological data.
 To do so required collecting a large database of in vivo data (clinical and genomic records of real treatments of HIV patients and their consequences), and using an array of prediction models instead of just one for improved prediction accuracy.

 The database was created by merging local databases of various clinics across Europe.
 For each patient, it includes various personal and demographic details such as gender, age, country of origin, genomic sequencing of HIV found in the patient's blood, records of the drugs prescribed, and the changes in the amount of virus in the blood following these treatments.

 This data was used to train an array of machine learning prediction models, among them Bayesian networks, logistic regression, and others.
-The model is accessed using a web interface allowing physicians to specify patients' clinical and genomic data.
+The model is accessed using a web interface, allowing physicians to specify patients' clinical and genomic data.
 This data is sent to the prediction engines, and the combined response, which is displayed to the physician, includes various suggested treatments and a prediction of their effect on the amount of HIV in the blood.

-The EuResist system was tested and compared with its predecessors by feeding it with historical data on patients for which treatment results are known.
+The EuResist system was tested and compared with its predecessors by feeding it with historical data on patients for whom treatment results are known.
 In one study in 2011 conducted by the British HIV Association, with a modest sample size of 15 treatment successes and 10 treatment failures, it was found that EuResist performed "comparably to or better than human experts".